How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

 Value-based price requires considering the amount of work you put into the online course, so if you worked hard, we recommend reflecting it in your pricing.

-2. Set your baseline price at $100 for a full-length online course.
+Step 2.
+Price $100 for a full-scale course.
 Never lower!

 Launching a full-length course in a nutshell: